Most Andean birds inhabit narrow elevational

 rubrigastra).
 These birds have disjunct elevational ranges,

-inhabiting coastal marshes at sea level and high elevation marshes above 4000 meters.
+inhabiting coastal marshes at sea level and high-elevation marshes above 4000 meters.
 Are the high

 elevation populations adapted(ing) to the dramatically lower oxygen availability?
 Or has gene flow